Microwave-activated gates between a fluxonium and a transmon qubit: Architectures based on fluxonium and transmon

 The fixed-frequency transmons are well-separated in frequency by at least $400\, \mathrm{MHz}$.
 With these parameters the gate times, assuming $\jc = 20 \, \mathrm{MHz}$ and $\epsd/2 \pi = 300 \, \mathrm{MHz}$, would be roughly between $200$ and $350 \, \mathrm{ns}$ and the residual $ZZ$ coupling between $100$ and $150 \, \mathrm{kHz}$.
 In this range of frequencies the $ZZ$ coupling is quite stable and does not have any sharp peaks (see Fig.~\ref{fig:cr_comparison}).

-In Fig.~\ref{fig:arch_cphase} we show a fundamental unit cell for a transmon-fluxonium chip based on the CPHASE gate described in ~\cref{sec:cphase}.
+In Fig.~\ref{fig:arch_cphase} we show a fundamental unit cell for a transmon-fluxonium chip based on the CPHASE gate described in Sec.~\ref{sec:cphase}.
 In this case we require frequency-tunable transmons, since we need the ability to selectively tune the transmons to a frequency that matches approximately that of the $\ket{3}-\ket{4}$ transition of the fluxonium.
 This is an inevitable consequence of the fact that the gate relies on a single resonance.
 The transmons can all be placed approximately at the same frequency taken to be $4.8 \, \mathrm{GHz}$ in the example, while the fluxonium has target parameters equal to parameter set CPHASE in Table \ref{tab:par_set}.
 Thus, in order to activate the gate, we first apply a static flux to the desired transmon, in order to bring its frequency close to $\omf{34}/2 \pi=4.3 \, \mathrm{GHz}$.
-Then we apply a microwave tone to the fluxonium as detailed in ~\cref{sec:cphase}.
+Then we apply a microwave tone to the fluxonium as detailed in Sec.~\ref{sec:cphase}.
 Typical gate times depend on the conditional phase and are estimated between $50$ and $150 \, \mathrm{ns}$ (not including the time to flux-tune the qubit back), with static $ZZ$ of $60 \, \mathrm{kHz}$ \footnote{By increasing the coupling, the gate times can be further reduced, at the price of a higher static $ZZ$ interaction.}.
 Thus after the gate is completed, the transmon is brought back to the sweet spot at its normal frequency.
-We remark that this procedure is different than the scheme used for the flux-activated CPHASE gate between two transmons \cite{rol2019} in multi-qubit architectures \cite{versluis2017}.
-There the flux pulse is used to implement the gate, while in addition, a neighbour qubit is parked at a different frequency to avoid a frequency collision during the gate operation.
-In our case, the qubits that are not involved in the gate are left untouched and the gate is activated by the microwave pulse on the fluxonium.
-A disadvantage is that moving the transmon away from a flux sweet spot triggers $1/f$ flux noise during the gate operation, which impacts leakage and the gate fidelity.
-This problem can be mitigated using Net-Zero flux pulses \cite{rol2019}.
-The fluxonium instead always remains at its sweet spot.
-Another disadvantage is that while a transmon and a fluxonium are interacting via the CPHASE gate, the other transmons coupled to the fluxonium need to remain at their sweet spots to avoid cross-driving.
-Therefore, these transmons cannot simultaneously interact with other fluxonia during the activation of the CPHASE gate, limiting the number of gates that can be executed in parallel in this architecture.
+In an all fluxonium multi-qubit chip where the CPHASE gate is implemented using the scheme of Ref.~\cite{ficheux2021}, one would need to flux the fluxonia away from their flux sweet spots, i.e., the double-well configuration, in order to implement the gate selectively.
+This could lead to complications because additional fluxonium transitions are activated when the system is moved out of the double-well configuration.
+In contrast, in our scheme the fluxonia always remain at their flux sweet spots.